Last updated: May 29th, 2023 at 04:31 am

 Unlike combi boilers or system boilers, heat only boilers do not have an integrated hot water storage tank.
 Instead, they require a separate hot water cylinder, often located in an airing cupboard or elsewhere in the property.
 This cylinder stores and supplies the domestic hot water to taps, showers, and other hot water outlets.

 Heat only boilers are usually connected to a cold water storage tank (also known as a feed and expansion tank) in the loft.
-This tank supplies cold water to the boiler, which is then heated and circulated through the radiators.
+This tank supplies cold water to the boiler, which is then heated and circulated through the radiators in a more energy efficient way.

 Boiler heat only systems have been a popular choice for heating residential and commercial spaces.
-In this blog post, we will explore the advantages, disadvantages, and important factors to consider when opting for a boiler heat only system.
+In this blog post, we will explore the types, advantages, disadvantages and important factors to consider when opting for a heat only boiler system.
 Whether you are considering a new installation or contemplating a switch, this guide will provide you with valuable insights to make an informed decision.

 Pros of Boiler Heat Only Systems